pivotal-cf/docs-pks/vsphere-nsxt-index-install.hbs.md

 ---
 title: Installing Tanzu Kubernetes Grid Integrated Edition on vSphere with VMware NSX
-owner: TKGI

 iaas: vsphere-nsxt
 ---

 The following topics describe how to install NSX Data Center on vSphere for use with VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 ## Install NSX on vSphere

 To install NSX on vSphere for Tanzu Kubernetes Grid Integrated Edition, complete the following sections in the order listed: